boxpositron/with-context-mcp/docs/guides/auto-tracking.md

         if (autoStartEnabled) {
           await autoStartSession(projectFolder);
         } else {
-          console.log('💡 Tip: Start a session to track changes');
+          console.log('Tip: Start a session to track changes');
         }
       }
     }